martinvonz/jj/docs/templates.md

 * `current_working_copy() -> Boolean`: True for the working-copy commit of the current workspace.
 * `bookmarks() -> List<RefName>`: Local and remote bookmarks pointing to the commit.
-A tracking remote branch will be included only if its target is different from the local one.
+A tracking remote bookmark will be included only if its target is different from the local one.
 * `local_bookmarks() -> List<RefName>`: All local bookmarks pointing to the commit.
 * `remote_bookmarks() -> List<RefName>`: All remote bookmarks pointing to the commit.